 Planting nectarine seeds, planting peach pits, and planting other stone fruit can produce excellent fruit.
-Here are step-by-step instructions on how to grow nectarines from seed.
+Here are step-by-step instructions on how to grow nectarines, peach trees, and other stone fruit trees from seed.

 My folks still live on the “old home place” that originally belonged to my grandparents.
 The property is home to a few amazing nectarine trees.
 They stay small — 12 feet tall at best — and put out amazingly flavored nectarines.
 The fruit is about 2″ in diameter, with white flesh and rosy cheeks.